Quick Answer

 Can I dispute or appeal a home appraisal?

 Yes.
 Borrowers can formally request a reconsideration of value (ROV) from their lender if they believe the appraisal is inaccurate or failed to account for relevant comparable sales.
-The CFPB and FHFA have issued updated ROV guidance requiring lenders to have transparent appeal processes in place.
+The CFPB and FHFA have issued updated ROV guidance requiring lenders to maintain transparent appeal processes.
 Providing the appraiser with documentation of missed or superior comparable sales is the most effective basis for a successful appeal.

 How do appraisers determine fair market value?